crpietschmann/portfolio/_imports/_posts/2009-11-08-resolve_ip_address_and_host_name_from_mac_address_using_csharp_and_windows_arp_utility.markdown

   - /post.aspx?id=80df9f20-cb92-4257-8be0-da5678581715
 ---
 <!-- more -->

-<p>While working on the <a href="http://virtualrouter.codeplex.com" target="_blank">Virtual Router project</a>, I&rsquo;ve come across a need to be able to retrieve the IP Address and Host Name of a given machine on the local network when only the machines MAC Address is known.
-This took a bit of research to figure out, and eventually I stumbled across the &ldquo;arp.exe&rdquo; utility within Windows.</p>
+While working on the <a href="http://virtualrouter.codeplex.com" target="_blank">Virtual Router project</a>, I&rsquo;ve come across a need to be able to retrieve the IP Address and Host Name of a given machine on the local network when only the machines MAC Address is known.
+This took a bit of research to figure out, and eventually I stumbled across the &ldquo;arp.exe&rdquo; utility within Windows.

-<p>&ldquo;arp.exe&rdquo; uses the <a href="http://en.wikipedia.org/wiki/Address_Resolution_Protocol" target="_blank">Address Resolution Protocol</a> to provide functionality to add, delete or display the IP address for MAC (Media Access Control) address translation.</p>
+&ldquo;arp.exe&rdquo; uses the <a href="http://en.wikipedia.org/wiki/Address_Resolution_Protocol" target="_blank">Address Resolution Protocol</a> to provide functionality to add, delete or display the IP address for MAC (Media Access Control) address translation.

-<p>To see the IP / MAC Address translations, just open up the Command Prompt in Windows, and type &ldquo;<em>arp &ndash;a</em>&rdquo; and press enter.</p>
+To see the IP / MAC Address translations, just open up the Command Prompt in Windows, and type &ldquo;<em>arp &ndash;a</em>&rdquo; and press enter.

-<p>Now, you may be asking, how do we use this utility from within a .NET application?
+Now, you may be asking, how do we use this utility from within a .NET application?
 Well, it&rsquo;s rather simple.
 All you need to do is use the <a href="http://msdn.microsoft.com/en-us/library/system.diagnostics.process.aspx" target="_blank">System.Diagnostics.Process</a> class to execute the &ldquo;arp &ndash;a&rdquo; call and retrieve the results.
-Then just parse through the results and get out the IP Address for the desired MAC Address.</p>
+Then just parse through the results and get out the IP Address for the desired MAC Address.

-<p>I&rsquo;m not going to give full detail on how to call &ldquo;arp&rdquo; from .NET.
+I&rsquo;m not going to give full detail on how to call &ldquo;arp&rdquo; from .NET.
 Below is an example on using the &ldquo;IPInfo&rdquo; class I created to perform the previously mentioned method of retrieving the IP Address for a specified MAC Address.
-I also added in the ability to get the machines Host Name using the the &ldquo;<a href="http://msdn.microsoft.com/en-us/library/ms143998.aspx" target="_blank">Dns.GetHostEntry</a>&rdquo; method.</p>
+I also added in the ability to get the machines Host Name using the the &ldquo;<a href="http://msdn.microsoft.com/en-us/library/ms143998.aspx" target="_blank">Dns.GetHostEntry</a>&rdquo; method.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">var ipinfo = IPInfo.GetIPInfo(txtMAC.Text);

 if (ipinfo == null)